Habeel06/train-and-run-llm/README.md

 ## 💡 Tips

-🟢Make sure your dataset organized, formatted with high quality data <br>
+🟢Make sure your dataset is organized, formatted with high quality data <br>
 🟢If you are training on low end system like in my case,set epoc and save step values to low or if you have plenty of time you can mess aroun <br>
 🟢Make sure your dataset isnt too small <br>
 🟢If you get any kind of warning while running,dont panic just wait for the llms response,do not panic <br>